<> <> <> <>

 The good news is, even if you're not able to access tirzepatide on the NHS, there's another avenue with similar clinical and cost-effectiveness — that actually sets you up for life.

-Juniper's Weight Reset Programme provides a holistic approach by pairing medically backed treatments with habits that create lasting change.
-Research shows that without sufficient lifestyle change, some people gain back the weight after they stop taking weight loss medications [10].
+The Juniper Programme provides a holistic approach by pairing medically backed treatments with habits that create lasting change.
+Research shows that without sufficient lifestyle change, some people gain back the weight after they stop taking weight loss medications [9].

-Kickstart your weight loss journey with Wegovy or Mounjaro, two groundbreaking weight loss medications that mimic the GLP-1 and GIP hormone respectively to help control cravings, delay stomach emptying, and keep you feeling fuller for longer.
+Kickstart your weight loss journey with Wegovy or Mounjaro, two groundbreaking weight loss medications that mimic the GLP-1 and GIP hormone to help control cravings, delay stomach emptying, and keep you feeling fuller for longer.

 Image credit: Getty Images